Updated: Feb 2

 Lack of diversity

 Some of us would literally rather die than point out an error to our (presumed) superiors.
 The aircraft engineer who was too intimidated to contradict his captain bears this out in this chapter.
-Failure to speak up is common and is bad news for diversity – because the diverse opinion is not expressed.
+Failure to speak up is common and is bad news for diversity – because diverse opinion is not expressed.

-Leaders who are ‘prestigious’ and are respected tend to get better results than dominant alphas who rule by fear.
+Leaders who are ‘prestigious’ and respected tend to get better results than dominant alphas who rule by fear.
 This concept is explored in depth.
 It makes one wonder why companies aren’t more progressive; as well as being better places to work, results will improve.

 Hands up; I’m guilty.
 This was brought home to me with a bang in June 2016 after the Brexit vote in the UK.
 The shock was palpable.
 How could this possibly be when I didn’t know a single person who voted in favour of leaving the EU?
-Because I was so immersed in my educated urban bubble that I couldn’t see what was going on in the rest of the country.
+Because I was so immersed in my educated urban bubble that I couldn’t see what was happening in the rest of the country.